Find out where cervical cancer starts and how common it is.

 Around 3,200 women are diagnosed with cervical cancer in the UK each year.
 About 2 out of every 100 cancers diagnosed in women (2%) are cervical cancers.

 Cervical cancer is more common in younger women.
-More than half of the cervical cancer cases in the UK each year are diagnosed in women aged 45 or under.
+More than half of the cervical cancer cases in the UK each year are diagnosed in women under the age of 45.